Bx64/Awesome-Compendia/README.md

 ### Summary

  `BIND` is the native currency of the Compendia blockchain.
- The current circulation supply is around 110 million, about 65 million of which are currently stated.
+ The current circulation supply is around 110 million, about 65 million of which are currently staked.
  See also [Explorer](https://bindscan.io/) in the Mainnet Resources section.
  The maximal supply is about 330 million.